Python API Reference#

 - Return type:

-Blocks until the USD layer is fully loaded.
+Blocks until the reference is fully loaded.

 - Parameters: